Email FacebookTwitterMenu burgerClose thin

 Where a futures contract creates a bilateral obligation (both parties in the contract have to fulfill their end of the bargain), an option contract creates a unilateral obligation (only the person who created the contract is necessarily bound by it).

-Put this way: options are a pretty good deal.
+Options can be a useful financial instrument.
 You exercise the contract if doing so makes you money.
 You walk away from every contract that doesn’t.
 In fact, they specifically eliminate the single greatest risk of trading futures: real, and potentially unlimited, losses.

 When a futures contract expires unprofitably, you actually end up owing money.
 Take our example above.
 Say you buy a call contract for 100,000 bushels of corn at $3.70 for Jan.
 1 – a modest contract by the standards of professional traders.